Schur decomposition of several matrices: Schur form or (quasi-)upper-triangularization of collections of matrices

 \section{Schur form or (quasi-)upper-triangularization of collections of matrices}

-In this section we present our main results in both real and complex cases: for a given collection of matrices we determine when Schur decomposition exists (if and only if the collection is associated with a pseudoforest) and how to find it (procedure is the proof of Theorem \ref{real}).
+In this section, we present our main results in both real and complex cases: for a given collection of matrices we determine when the Schur decomposition exists and how to find it ({ the} procedure is { provided in} the proof of Theorem \ref{real}).